- MSc Creative Computing

 MSc Creative Computing aims to develop high-value postgraduates that can enhance the output and trajectory of any digital agency.
 You'll be taught the key skills needed to conduct creative research, shape a product to 'market ready' stage, and collaborate productively with practitioners within unfamiliar fields.

-This is a flexible course that responds to your practice - whether you're a game designer, software developer, animator, web technologist or more besides.
+This is a flexible course that responds to your practice - whether you're a game designer, software developer, animator or web technologist.
 You'll undertake modules designed to enhance your understanding of the creative industries and digital creativity more widely, yet on your own terms, with an emphasis on deploying your own creative and technological skills in new, rewarding contexts.

 MSc Creative Computing helps you become a well-rounded and capable creative technologist with the capacity to generate original ideas, evaluate their sociocultural and commercial impact, prototype, and then identify the most effective routes to market.
 Throughout the process, you'll be supported by a team of talented artists and developers who each have significant experience in the field of creative computing in both research and industry settings.